 No debtor in bankruptcy is left with nothing at the end of a case.
-In every state, a debtor is allowed to keep a certain amount and value of assets needed to get a fresh start.
-These are called exemptions, and the amounts differ from state to state.
-They are called exemptions because they are exempt from the reach of the court, the trustee and your creditors.
+In every state, a debtor is allowed to keep a certain value of assets needed to get a fresh start.
+These are called "exemptions," and the amounts differ from state to state.

+These are called "exemptions" because the property is exempt from the reach of the court, the trustee, and your creditors.

 Expect Increased Oversight by the Court

-If it looks like you will not have any non-exempt assets, filing a Chapter 7 case is still a daunting task.
-Your trustee will no doubt take special interest in your case, if for no other reason than you make sure you have listed everything properly.

-You can expect that the trustee will ask you for additional documents, like copies of tax returns, house papers, car papers and bank account statements.
+Even if it looks like you will not have any non-exempt assets, filing a Chapter 7 case pro se is still a daunting task.
+Since your situation is somewhat out of the ordinary, your trustee will likely take a special interest in your case, if only to ensure that you have listed everything properly.
+The trustee may ask you for additional documents, like copies of tax returns, house papers, car papers, and bank account statements.

-Your Meeting of Creditors will probably take longer than for filers who are represented by attorneys just so that the trustee can do a thorough job of examining you under oath.
+Your meeting of creditors may take longer than for filers who are represented by attorneys so the trustee can do a thorough job of examining you under oath.
 For the same reason, your creditors will often look more carefully at your paperwork.